ChefMatrix/Silk-Road-to-Root/>1%-A-Day/README.md

 ## 💡 Why This Exists

-In cybersecurity, details matter — and memory fades.
+In cybersecurity, details matter, and memory fades.
 This log keeps me accountable, tracks my growth, and helps others who are learning too.

-Whether you're just starting out or 5 years deep, **documenting your micro-learnings builds exponential knowledge**.
+**documenting your micro-learnings builds exponential knowledge**.

 ---